Official state symbol Kansas State Tree Adopted 1937

 Cottonwood

 Cottonwood is Kansas's official state tree.
 State Representative Relihan introduced House Bill No. 113 in 1937.
 The governor signed it on March 23, 1937.
-The law designated cottonwood without specifying a variety.
+The law designated cottonwood without specifying a variety, much like the broad framing of Kansas's state flower.

 The scientific name is Populus deltoides.
 Two varieties grow in Kansas: eastern cottonwood and plains cottonwood.
 The USDA considers only plains cottonwood native to Kansas.
 Both varieties probably qualify as the state tree.

 Nebraska and Wyoming also chose cottonwood.
-All three prairie states selected it for pioneer settlement reasons.
+All three prairie states selected it for pioneer settlement reasons, and Kansas linked this choice to Ad Astra per Aspera through hardship narratives.

 The common name is Cottonwood.
 The name comes from fluffy white fibers on the seeds.
 These cotton-like strands help wind disperse seeds.
 In early summer, female trees release clouds of white cotton that look like snow.